ENCCS/vasp-best-practices/content/fcc_Ni_rev.md

     cp INCAR POSCAR POTCAR KPOINTS run.sh col cd col

-since INCAR is already prepared for a collinear calculation, it's just to submit the job (Tetralith)
+since INCAR is already prepared for a collinear calculation, it's just to submit the job

     sbatch run.sh

-or run it interactively (MeluXina)

-    srun --hint=nomultithread -n 8 vasp_std

 and it should finish quite quickly.
 Check the magnetic moment, e.g. by